The Truth about Her

 ‘Electrifying, deeply unsettling and so, so satisfying’ Meg Mason, author of Sorrow and Bliss

 ‘I raced through this compelling tale about shame, single motherhood, and the lies we tell ourselves and other people’ Daily Mail

-Journalist and single mother Suzy Hamilton gets a shocking phone call one summer morning, and finds out that the subject of one of her investigative exposés, 25-year-old wellness blogger Tracey Doran, has killed herself overnight.
+Journalist and single mother Suzy Hamilton gets a phone call one summer morning, and finds out that the subject of one of her investigative exposés, wellness blogger Tracey Doran, has killed herself overnight.
 Suzy is horrified by this news but copes in the only way she knows how – through work, mothering, and carrying on with several ill-advised affairs.

 ”'Read the first sentence of Jacqueline Maley's debut novel, and you will be in it until the end.
 Electrifying, deeply unsettling and so, so satisfying.
 And, if you've ever tried to manage the sharp end of a career with the blunt demands of parenthood, fiercely recognisable” - Meg Mason, author of Sorrow and Bliss